manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

 ### Caching Resource Hooks

 We need to make sure that both components use the exact same copy of the resource when rendering.
-We will achieve that by setting up a common tweet cache on a [context](https://reactjs.org/docs/context.html).
+We will achieve that by setting up a normalized tweet cache on a [context](https://reactjs.org/docs/context.html).

 ```jsx
 const tweetCacheContext = createContext({});